-Skype for iPhone review
+Skype full review

 The last time Macworld looked at Skype, the free version left a lot to be desired: it was limited only to the iPhone and iPod touch, would work only over WiFi, and wouldn’t run in the background.
 My, how things have changed.